 You can choose to have your super contributions made to another eligible super fund.
 Start by comparing the features and benefits offered by other super funds with those you receive from IPE Super.
 For example:

 * Check the administration and other fees charged by each fund.

 * Check if the funds offer investment choice.
 If so, review the investment options, recent investment earnings (after tax, fees and charges have been deducted), long-term performance and fee levels.

 * Understand how any insurance works, including the type and level of cover and how much it costs, as well as any conditions or restrictions that may apply and whether you need to provide health evidence.

 * Consider seeking advice about your choice from a licensed financial adviser.

 Choosing a new fund

-You can choose the complying superannuation fund or retirement savings account to which Dow will make future employer contributions.
+You can choose the complying superannuation fund or retirement savings account to which the Company will make future employer contributions.
 You can change your choice once every 12 months.

-To advise Dow of your chosen fund you need to complete the Choice of superannuation fund standard choice form:
+To advise IPL of your chosen fund you need to complete the Standard Choice Form: